radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 - Recipes for user defined types: I can create Recipes for the custom resource types and deploy via Radius

-- OSS contributions: I can create and contribute Recipes for the custom resource types for the community to use.
+- OSS contributions: I can create custom resource types and Recipes and open-source it for the community to use.

 ## Key scenarios